Reduction of Class Activation Uncertainty with Background Information: Conclusion

 \section{Conclusion}

 In this work, we have proposed background classes to reduce class activation uncertainty without significantly increasing the training time.
-Our theoretical study has also indicated an improved generalization while using an optimal background class.
+Our theoretical study also indicated an improved generalization while using an optimal background class.
 We have written a short methodology for developing background classes.
-According to our experiments on several publicly available datasets, we have received superior performance in most situations while using traditional CNNs.
-Applying ViT‑L/16 transformer with the background class, we have received significant performance enhancement.
-However, we haven't obtained CAM with the transformer, as transformers are not yet well-explainable.
-Future researchers may obtain CAM and deep feature factorization with transformers.
+According to our experiments on several publicly available datasets, we have statistically received superior performance while using the background class.
+We have received significant SOTA or near-SOTA performances in several datasets by applying both the ViT‑L/16 transformer and the background class.
+We have also discussed potential future applications and potential improvements.